-- In the case where two or more parishes amalgamate and the CWL parish councils decide to amalgamate to form a new council, the parish council presidents should follow these procedures: - 19 1.
-Take time to allow members to adapt to the change. - 20 2.
-Seek assistance from the diocesan president and spiritual advisor. - 21 3.
+- In the case where two or more parishes amalgamate and the CWL parish councils decide to amalgamate to form a new council, the parish council presidents should follow these procedures: - 26 1.
+Take time to allow members to adapt to the change. - 27 2.
+Seek assistance from the diocesan/provincial president and spiritual advisor. - 3.
 Prepare a written notice to amalgamate to be sent to all members in both councils advising of the intention to discuss and vote on the proposed amalgamation. - 4.
 Arrange a special joint meeting of the CWL parish councils.
-Invite the diocesan president to attend. - 5.
-Arrange a special joint liturgical service planned by the chairpersons of spiritual development of both councils. - 27 6.
-Once the motion to amalgamate is carried, all members automatically become members of the 28 new council.
-Only those members present and voting at this meeting will be listed as charter 29 members on the newly prepared charter from national office. - 7.
-Notify the bishop of the diocese and the diocesan, provincial and national presidents and spiritual advisors of the decision to amalgamate. - 32 8.
-Take a vote on the distribution of funds of the former councils after the motion to amalgamate is carried.
-When all outstanding bills have been paid and obligations met, any remaining funds should be transferred to the newly amalgamated parish council's bank account, and the former councils' bank accounts should be closed. - 9.
-Ensure that valuable books, records, archival material, etc. are sent to the diocesan council for safekeeping.
+Invite the diocesan/provincial president to attend and take the vote on amalgamation. - 32 5.
+Arrange a special joint liturgical service planned by the chairpersons of faith of both councils. - 6.
+Once the motion to amalgamate is adopted, all members automatically become members of the new council.
+Everyone who is a paid member at the time of amalgamation shall be listed as a charter member on the new charter issued by national office. - 7.
+Notify the bishop of the diocese and the diocesan, provincial and national presidents and spiritual advisors of the decision to amalgamate. - 8.
+By motion, vote on the distribution of funds of the former councils after the motion to amalgamate is adopted.
+When all outstanding bills have been paid and obligations met, any remaining funds should be transferred to the newly amalgamated parish council's bank account, and the former councils' bank accounts should be closed.

+- 9. Ensure that valuable books, records, archival material, etc. are sent to the diocesan council for safekeeping.
 Return the former council's original charters to national office for safekeeping.
-Consideration may be given to making a copy of the original charters for display in the "host" parish, along with the new charter that will be received. - 40 10.
-Send an annual report for the year the council amalgamates to the diocesan council for recording in the diocesan books.
-Include a brief history and reasons for amalgamation.

-- 1 The diocesan president should: - 2 1.
-Provide support and assistance. - 3 2.
-Preside over the meeting called to take the vote to amalgamate. - 4 3.
-Assist in the procedure and encourage members to continue their membership. - 5 4.
-Accept the council records for safekeeping in the diocesan archives.
-Consider celebrating the acceptance of the archival records at a diocesan convention. - 5.
-Send a letter of appreciation to the newly formed parish council and officially inform the provincial president and chairperson of organization of the amalgamation.
-Inform national office that the CWL parish council is officially amalgamated.
+Consideration may be given to making a copy of the original charters for display in the "host" parish, along with the new charter that will be received. - 5 10.
+Prepare an annual report of activities for the year the council amalgamates to the diocesan council for inclusion in the diocesan annual report book.
+Include a brief history and reasons for amalgamation. - 8 The diocesan president should: - 9 1.
+Provide support and assistance. - 2.
+Preside over the meeting called to take the vote to amalgamate, and ensure the amalgamation is recorded in the minutes. - 12 3.
+Assist in the procedure and encourage members to continue their membership. - 4.
+Accept the council information and history.
+Record details in the diocesan minutes for future reference, noting date. - 5.
+Send a letter of appreciation to the newly formed parish council and officially inform the provincial president and vice-president of the amalgamation.
+Inform national office that the CWL parish council is officially amalgamated, and send a copy of the minutes of the meeting to national office.